Paul Meijer (racing driver): Career

 Ritskes also arranged a test in the Lamborghini Gallardo in Spain with the team of Hans Reiter.
 After 40 laps the teams calls him in with applause.

 In 2008 Meijer has been asked to drive for several teams as a guest driver.
 The Dutch team MP Motorsport has been offered a wildcard in the Eurocup Formule Renault 2.0.
-They invited Paul to be there driver.
+They invited Paul to be their driver.
 Paul had no experience with the team but accepted the offer.
 Within a very competitive field of 48 young race drivers he won the race on Sunday, 4 May.

 Superleague Formula

 When Peter Zakowsky's driver of the Borussia Dortmund car suddenly did not show up during the Superleague Formula races in Zolder, Paul was asked to do the job through mediation of Tom Coronel.
 This was his chance to show what he was capable of in the top league of autosport (750 hp).
-He never drove a car with this kind of power so it was quite a challenge.
-The question was popped on Thursday, on Friday the seat was made and on Saturday he got 2 times 30 minutes to train in the car.
+The question was popped on Thursday, on Friday the seat was made and on Saturday he got 2 30 minute sessions to train in the car.
 After that he started qualifying, which includes 2 semi finals shoot-outs and a final.
-Paul amazed the team and the organization to get the pole-position, leaving ex Formula One drivers with nothing.
+Paul amazed the team and the organization to gain pole-position.
 At a rainy track he finished third.

 As a rookie driver he made quite a debut in this field.
 Al Ain selected Paul and offered him a seat for the last three weekends in Estoril, Vallelunga and Jerez.
 In Estoril he won the second race.
-Unfortunately the season ended to soon, caused by crash during the first practise in Vallelunga, where Paul broke his hand.
+Unfortunately the season ended early, caused by crash during the first practise in Vallelunga, where Paul broke his hand.